rollbar/rollbar-gem/README.md

 end
 ```

-In the lines from above the Rollbar config you moved to `config/rollbar.rb` is required .
-And later `Rails.application/initialize` statement is wrapped with a `begin/rescue`  so it's possible to report it to Rollbar using `Rollbar.error(e)`.
+How this works: first, Rollbar config (which is now at `config/rollbar.rb` is required).
+Later, `Rails.application/initialize` statement is wrapped with a `begin/rescue` and any exceptions within will be reported to Rollbar.

 ## Deploy Tracking with Capistrano